Online Surf Courses

 Short Surfboards

-Shorter boards are easier to change direction quickly because they create less water resistance when going from side to side.
+Shorter boards make it easier to change directions quickly because they create less water resistance when going from side to side.
 They are more manoeuvrable, especially in small waves.

 Access the full Surfboards for Intermediates Online Course